OpenVPN on Ubuntu VPS

 All going well, you should be able to ping a machine on your home network!

-Now we need a script to detect if the OpenVPN is down and if it is a restart it, so it will auto connect back.
+Now we need a script to detect whether OpenVPN is down.
+If it is, the script restarts it so it can reconnect.

 OpenVPN auto reconnect script

-Note: I'm using 172.16.0.5 as an example for the Ubuntu machines ip-address assigned in the OpenVPN server.
+Note: I am using 172.16.0.5 as an example of the Ubuntu machine's IP address assigned by the OpenVPN server.

 <?php